Resolutions of ideals of six fat points in P^2: The Main Results

-\endverbatim \parindent=20pt \tenpoint
+{ \parindent=30pt }

-In each of these cases $q=0$, while in all of the other 30 cases we have both $q$ and $l$ positive.
-By \ir{IGCcor}, $\mu_F$ is surjective for all nef $F$ except possibly those in the subsemigroup generated by these last 9.
-A direct check shows that the conditions of \ir{stablem} apply here with $k=1$ and $C_F=F$, so $S_{i}=\{iF: F\in S_1(X)\}$ for all $i$.
-Surjectivity for $\mu_{iF}$ for each $F$ and $i$ follows by direct check that $q^*(iF)=0=l^*(iF)$ when $i=1$, and then for all $i>0$ by applying \ir{stabindlem}.
+In each of these cases $q=0$.
+By Corollary \ref{IGCcor}, $\mu_F$ is surjective for all nef $F$ except possibly those in the subsemigroup generated by these last 9.
+A direct check shows that the conditions of Lemma \ref{stablem} apply here with $k=2$ and $C_F=F$, so $S_{i}(X)\subset\{iF: F\in S_1(X)\}$ for all $i$.
+Surjectivity for $\mu_{iF}$ for each $F$ and $i$ follows by direct check that $q^*(iF)=0=l^*(iF)$ when $i=1$ and 2, and then for all $i>0$ by applying Lemma \ref{stabindlem}.